Khaplu: Architecture

-The most important religious monuments in Khaplu are the great Khanqa prayer hall and the Chaqchan Mosque.
-The former was built in 1712 by Sayyed Mohammad, a saint of the Islamic Nūrbkahshīya sect, whose Astana grave monument is in the immediate vicinity.
+The most important religious monuments in Khaplu are the 14th-century Chaqchan Mosque and the Khanqa prayer hall.
+The latter was built in 1712 by Sayyed Mohammad, a saint of the Islamic Nūrbkahshīya sect, whose Astana grave monument is in the immediate vicinity.
 The Astana grave monument has been restored by the Aga Khan Trust for Culture Pakistan and thereby saved from total disintegration.

 Transport

 Khaplu is only approachable by road.
 The normal road into Khaplu is a link road from the Skardu Valley.
 Four or five other roads link to Kashmir, Ladakh and Yarqand.

-An all-weather road once linked Khaplu to Drass, a city in Ladakh.
-Since the joining of Gilgit Baltistan with Pakistan, the road has been closed.
-However, today there are a few helipads (helicopter landing pads).